kwobny/Old-Robotics-Repo/README.md

 Also consider making a full on multithreaded version of the motion library

 ---

-Use wait for time just like you would use the sleep command if you were using it.

 Clean up the notes section, and sort them into operation imperative/required notes, and suggestion notes.